MulSKIPS/MulSKIPS/docs/source/index.rst

 to build input structures, and to analyse all MulSKIPS outputs.
 Such modules are supposed to enhance the MulSKIPS experience by high-level approach.

+MulSKIPS has its documentation hosted on Read the Docs.

 .. toctree::
    :maxdepth: 2
    :caption: Overview of MulSKIPS